roman-milk/roman-milk.github.io/becoming-a-slut-husband-jerry.md

  After they had gone I sat down on the wooden bench in front of the lockers and just stared at the wall.

  My God!
 What had I done.
 I'd totally misread what was happening and then had allowed myself to go off half-cocked.
 I had done what I had erroneously thought Patty had done - I had cheated.
 I had gone behind the back of the woman who loved me and I had cheated and not just once, but a dozen times.
-The only saving factor was that I had not confronted Patty and said: Report_Story #2
+The only saving factor was that I had not confronted Patty and said: